liebermeister/stm/README.md

 ## E. coli model

-The E. coli central metabolism model, which serves as a running example in the article, can be found in the folder ``[resource-data/models-article/Escherichia_coli_ccm/](resource-data/models-article/Escherichia_coli_ccm/)``.
+The E. coli central metabolism model, the running example in the article, can be found in the folder ``resource-data/models-article/Escherichia_coli_ccm/``.

 ## License
 This package is released under the [GNU General Public License](LICENSE).